Dicklesworthstone/visual_astar_python/README.md

 # Visual A\* Pathfinding and Maze Generation in Python

 This project provides a high-performance implementation of the A\* ("A-Star") pathfinding algorithm (based on [this](https://gitlab.com/lockie/cl-astar) Lisp implementation by Andrew Kravchuck) along with various maze generation techniques to showcase how this algorithm works, as well as an advanced animated visualization of pathfinding in these mazes.
-The mazes are generated using different approaches, each providing unique characteristics and challenges.
+The mazes are generated using many diverse approaches, each providing a different visual look and feel and also potential challenges for a pathfinding algorithm.
 The A\* algorithm is designed to efficiently find the shortest path in these mazes, taking into consideration various heuristic functions and neighbor enumerators.

 ## Features